jposada202020/CircuitPython_uplot/docs/quick_start.rst

     display.show(plot)

-There are some parameters that you coan customize:
+There are some parameters that you can customize:

     * rangex and rangey: you could specify the ranges of your graph.
 Allowing you to move your graph according to your needs.
 This parameters only accept lists
     * line color: you could specify the color in HEX